benureau/learners/readme.md

 A small library for incremental learning of forward and inverse models, compatible with the [`environments`](https://github.com/humm/environments) module.

-This code was designed and written in order to conduct scientific experiments.
+This code was designed and written to conduct scientific experiments.
 It is probably not fit for any other purpose, and certainly not for production environments.
-In particular, its maintenance and future depends on the direction of future research.
+In particular, its maintenance and development depend on the direction of future research.
 That being said, do not hesitate to submit issues or contact me by mail for questions and comments.

 ### Install & fastlearners